-Whilst it's very possible that these large organisations could be directly breached through a ransomware, DDoS or any other type of attack.
+Whilst it's very possible that these large organisations could be directly breached through ransomware, DDoS or any other type of attack.

 This is Supply Chain Security, where cyber criminals initially breach the target business's vendors instead of the target business, in order to get into the target business through the backdoor.
 This is often also referred to as a third party breach or a backdoor breach.

-Often you'll find the target business is a large organisation who spends a significant amount of their budget on cyber security and the vendor, usually a smaller business, does not spend anywhere as much on cyber security - if at all.
+Often you'll find the target business is a large organisation that spends a significant amount of their budget on cyber security and the vendor, usually a smaller business, does not spend anywhere as much on cyber security - if at all.

 The UK Government defines micro-businesses as firms that have around 0–9 employees and small businesses as firms that have around 10–49 employees.
-If you fall under these two brackets, it's incredibly important to understand how you can prevent your small business getting caught up in a much larger organisation's breach.
+If you fall under these two brackets, it's incredibly important to understand how you can prevent your small business from getting caught up in a much larger organisation's breach.

-So let's dive into supply chain security in depth so we can discover how you can prevent a supply chain breach from occurring at your business.
+So let's dive into supply chain security in-depth so we can discover how you can prevent a supply chain breach from occurring at your business.